 If you were to only see Angkor Wat and not go to any other temple I would say no but if you get a three-day pass to the temples then yes it is worth it.

-Can I get drinks and food out there easily?
+Can I get drinks and food at Angkor Wat easily?